manuelosorio/manuelosorio/readme.md

 Frontend Developer with some knowledge of Backend Development using NodeJS and MySQL.
-I originally studied User Interaction Design and then started pursing web development development.
+I originally studied User Interaction Design and then started pursing web development.

 **Website**: https://manuelosogithub.io